Unlocking Efficiency: How an RFP Tool Transforms Your Proposal Process

 The Real Cost of Manual RFP Processes

-We analyzed 50,000 RFP responses and found three patterns that consistently break proposal quality:
+Three patterns consistently break proposal quality:

 Content decay: Approved responses become outdated within 3-6 months, but teams continue using them because nobody owns the content audit process.
 This leads to proposals citing discontinued products or incorrect compliance statements.